Veritius/bevy_stardust/docs/udp.md

 {
     // From the server
-    "response": "accepted", // "I am letting you join" "config": { // "This is how to configure your UDP transport layer to talk to me" "reliability": "bitfield" // "Use bitfields for reliability" },
-    "port": 12345 // "Use this port to talk to me"
+    "response": "accepted", // "I am letting you join" "port": 12345 // "Use this port to talk to me"
 }
 ```